PawseySC/singularity-containers/_episodes/11-containers-intro.md

 2. Download (or *pull*) the image.
 3. Run the required software from the image.

+If no existing image fully meets your requirements, you can use a suitable image as a base and build a customised image that includes the additional applications and configuration required for your workflow.

 <div class="panel panel-warning">
   <div class="panel-heading">
     <strong>Content update required — start</strong><br>